CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Rigid front fork

-To fully understand the pros and cons, I recommend reading the following section where I compare its features with today’s mountain bikes.
+To fully understand the pros and cons, I recommend reading the following section, where I compare its features with those of today’s mountain bikes.

 Main Features of Trek 3700